Zafeer/tdd-refactor-legacy/ExpenseReportKata/documentation/Step-6/Refactor_test.md

 # Refactoring the Tests for `ExpenseReport`

-This document outlines the steps to refactor and improve the tests for the `printReport` function.
+This document outlines the steps to refactor and improve the tests for the `generateExpenseReport` function.

 ## 1. Key Goals of the Refactor